This feature is in Public Preview.

 Serverless quotas are a safety measure for serverless compute.
 Serverless quotas restrict how many serverless compute resources a customer can have at any given time.
 The quota is enforced at the regional level for all workspaces in your account.
 There are initial default quotas for accounts, but Databricks automatically proactively increases quotas based on your type of account and how you use Databricks.
 Databricks intends for typical customers to not hit quotas limits in normal usage.

 The quota is measured in Databricks Units (DBUs) per hour.
 A DBU is a normalized unit of processing power on the Databricks Lakehouse Platform used for measurement and pricing purposes.
-See _.
+See the pricing page.

 Quotas are not intended as a capacity planning mechanism and are not a general purpose way to manage or limit spend.